millerms/rd-study-group/index.md

 ## Pre‑Meeting Participant Prep (each week)

 - Please read the assigned pages.
 - Answer the chapter’s inquiry questions from the book before the meeting.
-For Week 1, we could optionally use “Inquiry of the First Noble Truth”.
 - Maybe note or highlight a few quotes or lines that resonated.
 - Bring one small practice you’re willing to try during the week.